Effects of cannabis: Onset and duration

 When smoked, the short-term effects of cannabis manifest within seconds and are fully apparent within a few minutes, typically lasting 1–3 hours, varying by the person and the strain of cannabis.
 With oral ingestion, however, the onset of effect is delayed, taking 30 minutes to 2 hours, but the duration is prolonged due to continued slow absorption.
-The duration of noticeable effects has been observed to diminish after prolonged, repeated use leading to the development of increased tolerance to cannabinoids.
+The duration of noticeable effects has been observed to diminish after prolonged, repeated use, leading to the development of increased tolerance to cannabinoids.

 Psychological effects

 The psychoactive effects of cannabis, known as a "high", or being "stoned", etc., are subjective and vary among persons and the method of use.

 When THC enters the blood stream and reaches the brain, it binds to cannabinoid receptors.
 The endogenous ligand of these receptors is anandamide, the effects of which THC emulates.
 This agonism of the cannabinoid receptors results in changes in the levels of various neurotransmitters, especially dopamine and norepinephrine, which are closely associated with the acute effects of cannabis ingestion, such as euphoria and anxiety.

 Some effects may include a general altered state of consciousness, euphoria, relaxation or stress reduction, increased appreciation of the arts, including humor and music, joviality, metacognition and introspection, enhanced recollection (episodic memory), and increased sensuality, sensory awareness, libido, and creativity.
 Abstract or philosophical thinking, disruption of linear memory and paranoia or anxiety are also typical.
 Anxiety is cannabis's most commonly reported adverse side effect.
 Up to 30 percent of recreational users experience intense anxiety and/or panic attacks after smoking cannabis.
 Some report anxiety only after not smoking cannabis for a prolonged period of time.
-Inexperience and use in an unfamiliar environment are major contributing factors to this anxiety.
+In some cases, inexperience and use in an unfamiliar environment may be major contributing factors to this anxiety.
 Cannabidiol (CBD), another cannabinoid found in cannabis, has been shown to mitigate THC's adverse effects, including anxiety.

 Cannabis produces many other subjective effects, including increased enjoyment of food taste and aroma, and marked distortions in the perception of time.
 At higher doses, effects can include altered body image, auditory or visual illusions, pseudohallucinations, and ataxia from selective impairment of polysynaptic reflexes.

+While psychoactive drugs are typically categorized as stimulants, depressants, or hallucinogens, cannabis exhibits a mix of all of these effects.
+Scientific studies have suggested that other cannabinoids like CBD may also play a significant role in its psychoactive effects.

+Psychosis

 In some cases, cannabis can lead to acute psychosis and dissociative states such as depersonalization and derealization.
 Furthermore, even in those with no family history of psychosis, the administration of pure THC in clinical settings has been demonstrated to elicit transient psychotic symptoms.
 Any episode of acute psychosis that accompanies cannabis use usually abates after six hours, but in rare instances, users may find the symptoms continuing for many days.

-While psychoactive drugs are typically categorized as stimulants, depressants, or hallucinogens, cannabis exhibits a mix of all of these effects.
-Scientific studies have suggested that other cannabinoids like CBD may also play a significant role in its psychoactive effects.
+1 in 200 users of cannabis, or 0.47%, experience cannabis-induced psychotic disorder.